avanikawa/docs_haptik/docs/shopify/setup-shopify.md

 In this guide, you will be able to complete the configuration required to integrate Shopify with Haptik.

+What you'll need -

+- A Shopify account, register yourself a partner using the Shopify account.
+Read [**here**](https://help.shopify.com/en/partners/faq/partner-program#how-do-i-become-a-shopify-partner) to know more about becoming a partner on Shopify.
+- Access to Haptik Platform

 ## Step 1: Register as a partner

 Navigate to [**https://www.shopify.com/partners**](https://www.shopify.com/partners).
 Register your business as a partner on Shopify.